newagehardcore/infocloud/README.md

 - Clear visual indicator when viewing historical vs. current data

 ### Multiple News Sources
-- News aggregation from multiple sources:
+- Self-hosted Miniflux RSS aggregation system
-  - NewsAPI.org
-  - The Guardian
-  - The New York Times
-  - GNews
-  - TheNewsAPI
+- Over 200 feeds from diverse news sources across the political spectrum
+- Organized by topic categories (Politics, Tech, Health, etc.)
+- Color-coded by political bias for balanced representation
 - Deduplication of similar stories from different sources
 - Wider variety of perspectives and coverage

 ## Technical Implementation

 ### Framework and Architecture
-- React with TypeScript for the web application framework
+- **Frontend**: React with TypeScript for the web application framework
-- Three.js for 3D visualization rendering
+- **Visualization**: Three.js for 3D tag cloud rendering
+- **Backend**: Node.js/Express with MongoDB for news storage and processing
+- **RSS System**: Self-hosted Miniflux for feed aggregation and management
+- **Database**: MongoDB for news items, PostgreSQL for Miniflux
 - Responsive design that works on desktop and mobile browsers

 ### Data Handling
+- **Feed Management**:
+  - Miniflux handles RSS fetching, parsing, and categorization
+  - Feeds organized by topics/categories within Miniflux
+  - Bias information maintained in the backend
+- **Data Processing**:
-- Fetches news from multiple news APIs
+  - Fetches processed entries from Miniflux API
+  - Enriches entries with bias information
-- Processes text to extract key terms using NLP techniques (natural and compromise libraries)
+  - Extracts keywords using NLP techniques (natural and compromise libraries)
-- Analyzes and categorizes media bias
+  - Analyzes and categorizes media bias using a curated mapping system
+- **Storage**:
+  - MongoDB for processed news items and keywords
+  - PostgreSQL for the underlying Miniflux feed database
+- **Update Frequency**:
+  - Automatic feed refresh through scheduled cron jobs
+  - Updates data every 5-10 minutes for real-time visualization
   - Stores historical snapshots for the time machine feature
-- Updates data every 5-10 minutes for real-time feeling

 ### Performance Optimization
 - Adaptive rendering based on device capabilities